sopra-fs23-group-25/Pictionary-server/README.md

 ## Acknowledgements
 The template for this project was provided by [Roy Rutishauser](https://github.com/royru).
-We would like to thank [Dennys Huber](https://github.com/devnnys) for supervising our project and his advice throughout the semester.
+We would like to thank [Dennys Huber](https://github.com/devnnys) for supervising our project and for his advice throughout the semester.

 ## Licence